Jigawa State: Population

 The socio-cultural situation in Jigawa State could be described as homogeneous: it is mostly populated by Hausa/Fulani, who can be found in all parts of the state.
 Kanuri are largely found in Hadejia Emirate, with some traces of Badawa mainly in its Northeastern parts.
-Even though each of the three dominant tribes have continued to maintain its ethnic identity, Islam and a long history of inter-marriages have continued to bind them together.
+Even though each of the three dominant tribes have continued to maintain their ethnic identity, Islam and a long history of inter-marriages have continued to bind them together.

 About 3.6 million people inhabit Jigawa State.
 Life expectancy as at 2001 was about 52 years with a total fertility rate of about 6.2 children per woman of childbearing age (a little above the national average).
 Although population of the state is predominantly rural (90%), the distribution in terms of sex is almost equal between male (50.8%) and female (49.2%).
 This pattern of population distribution is same across various constituencies and between urban and rural areas.
 The 2002 CWIQ Survey indicated that 45.2% of the population was made up of young people below the age of 15; 49.0% between the ages of 15 and 59 while 5.8% were people aged 60 and above.
 This survey reveals a dependency ratio of almost 1; meaning that there is almost one dependent to every economically active person in the population.

 Average household size was about 6.7 almost all of which were headed by males.
 About 60% of household heads were self-employed with agriculture as their main occupation, and nearly 67% of these households were monogamous families.
 The overall literacy rate was about 37% in 2002 (22 percent for women and 51 percent for men).
 School enrolment ratio is fairly high with very good improvements in the last few years, even though there is still clear disparity between boys and girls.

 Basic indicators for water supply sector show that access to potable water is over 90%, which is among the highest in the country.
 The 2002 CWIQ Survey however, indicated that access to high quality safe drinking water (pipe born, hand pump boreholes and protected wells) is low at about 63%, while nearly 67% of households have good means of sanitation.
 In terms of health services, about 40% of the population have access to medical services which is, however, higher in urban areas where access was found to be about 55%.
 The CWIQ Survey found that an average of 70% of those who consulted a health facility expressed satisfaction with the services provided.

+Deforestation

+Jigawa State is struggling with desertification, and timber cutting equipment is contributing to the destruction of trees.
+Low timber output rates lead to socioeconomic problems and endanger the survival of priceless and beneficial trees.